 Why it’s prerequisite to watch the Guardians then?
 Because the jokes might go over your head and your reflexes aren’t as fast as Drax’s.
 Also, so that you would know who these assholes are.

-For those who’ve watched all the previous 18 MCU movies, Avengers: Infinity War is like a one big third act—all the stakes, all the near-death or near-miss scenarios that were sorely missing in most of the previous movies, and all the heroes and formidable foes coming together into one mega movie climax.
+For those who’ve watched all the previous 18 MCU movies, Avengers: Infinity War is like a one big second act—all the stakes, all the near-death or near-miss scenarios that were sorely missing in most of the previous movies, and all the heroes and formidable foes coming together into one mega movie climax.
 It’s an all killers no fillers affair.
 Yes, the whole film feels like one big superhero movie climax, with all the movies since that Avengers mid-credits tease, comprising the first and second acts, the long and winding, sometimes disappointingly average, sometimes surprisingly fresh, multiple movie build-up.

 For a movie packed to rafters with characters, sub-plots, multiple split-ups and team-ups, having a story that’s coherent, streamlined and even keeled is nothing less than impressive.
 That Infinity War is able to sustain its high energy, that the multiple shifts in tone never felt jarring, and that the pathos to jokes ratio is well-balanced, even more.